mpmdean/me_backup/_people/1_wei_he.markdown

   image: Wei_He.jpeg
 ---

-Wei joined us in April 2022 and is working on quantum and correlated magnetism.
+Wei joined us in April 2022 and is working on quantum magnetism.